-determination under Section 176(c) of the Clean Air Act; and regulatory authority over railroad safety.

-- U.S. Advisory Council on Historic Preservation and the California State Historic Preservation Office-Section 106 consultation (National Historic Preservation Act of 1966) and memorandum of agreement. - U.S. Environmental Protection Agency-Review of the EIS under Clean Air Act Section 309; review of environmental justice conclusions. - U.S. Fish and Wildlife Service-Consultation and biological opinion/incidental take statement pursuant to Section 7 of the federal Endangered Species Act of 1973. - National Marine Fisheries Service-Consultation and biological opinion/incidental take statement pursuant to Section 7 of the federal Endangered Species Act of 1973. - Surface Transportation Board-Authorization to build and operate a new rail line.
+- U.S. Army Corps of Engineers-Clean Water Act of 1972 Section 404 Permit for discharge of dredge or fill materials into waters of the U.S., including wetlands.
+Rivers and Harbors Act of 1899 Section 10 Permit for construction of any structure in or over any navigable water.
+Permission under Section 14 of the Rivers and Harbors Act of 1899 to alter or modify a facility or feature of any federal project levee or federally regulated flood control system. - U.S. Department of Transportation/Federal Railroad Administration (acting through the Authority under the July 23, 2019, NEPA Assignment MOU)-Consultation on constructive use determinations under Section 4(f); general conformity determination under the Clean Air Act. - U.S. Department of the Interior/National Park Service-Evaluation in accordance with Section 6(f) of the Land and Water Conservation Fund Act of 1965. - U.S. Advisory Council on Historic Preservation and the California State Historic Preservation Office-Section 106 consultation (National Historic Preservation Act of 1966) and memorandum of agreement. - U.S. Environmental Protection Agency-Review of the EIS under Clean Air Act Section 309; review of Environmental Justice conclusions. - U.S. Fish and Wildlife Service-Section 7 consultation and biological opinion/incidental take statement pursuant to the federal Endangered Species Act of 1973. - National Marine Fisheries Service-Section 7 consultation and biological opinion/incidental take statement pursuant to the federal Endangered Species Act of 1973. - Surface Transportation Board-Authorization to build and operate a new rail line. - Federal Emergency Management Agency-Conditional letter of map revision; letter of map revision; no-rise certification for floodways.